iivvoo/clai/README.md

 Alternatively you can just set the `OPENAI_APIKEY` or `CLAI_APIKEY` environment variable with your key and run on defaults.

+You can run `clai defaults` to see the known models and the default system prompt.

 ## License